ISAITB/docs-tdl/source/constructs/index.rst

     :delim: ~
     :header: "Name", "Required?", "Description"

-    @desc~ yes~ The label to display to the user.
-    @with~ no~ The ID of the actor this interaction refers to.
-If not specified this is taken from the ``interact`` parent element (which itself defaults to the test case's SUT actor).
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
+By default this is "false".
     @contentType~ no~ Defines how the specified variable's value is to be set ("STRING", "BASE64" or "URI").
 The default is "STRING".
+    @desc~ yes~ The label to display to the user.
     @encoding~ no~ Used in case of text binary input to specify the character encoding to consider.
 The default is "UTF-8".
+    @fileName~ no~ The name of a variable or output map property that will record the file name for the uploaded file (in case of a file upload).
+This can be set as a fixed ``string`` or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
+    @inputType~ no~ The input control type to use when prompting users for the relevant value.
+By default a value of ``TEXT`` is assumed unless this input is mapped to an existing ``binary`` variable.
+    @mimeType~ no~ In case the ``inputType`` is set as ``CODE`` (i.e. a code editor) this is the content's expected `mime type`_ (e.g. ``text/xml``), provided as a string or a variable reference, to be considered for presenting appropriate syntax highlighting.
+    @multiple~ no~ A ``boolean`` value to determine whether the dropdown list (if the ``options`` attribute is defined) shall be a single or multiple selection list (default is "false" for single selection).
     @name~ no~ In case of ``request`` elements this name is the key to be used for the map entry to hold the provided data.
-    @options~ no~ Used to render a dropdown list by providing the option values to consider (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
     @optionLabels~ no~ Used as the labels for the option values (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
 If provided the number of values needs to match the options.
 If not provided the option values are used.
-    @multiple~ no~ A ``boolean`` value to determine whether the dropdown list (if the ``options`` attribute is defined) shall be a single or multiple selection list (default is "false" for single selection).
-    @inputType~ no~ The input control type to use when prompting users for the relevant value.
-By default a value of ``TEXT`` is assumed unless this input is mapped to an existing ``binary`` variable.
-    @mimeType~ no~ In case the ``inputType`` is set as ``CODE`` (i.e. a code editor) this is the content's expected `mime type`_ (e.g. ``text/xml``), provided as a string or a variable reference, to be considered for presenting appropriate syntax highlighting.
-    @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
-By default this is "false".
+    @options~ no~ Used to render a dropdown list by providing the option values to consider (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
     @report~ no~ Whether or not this value will be included in the presentation of the test step's report (by default "true").
 When set to "false" the requested value will be stored in the test session context but not displayed in the step's report.
+    @with~ no~ The ID of the actor this interaction refers to.
+If not specified this is taken from the ``interact`` parent element (which itself defaults to the test case's SUT actor).
+Within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.

 Interactions are by default presented to the tester, but can also be reserved for an administrator through the ``admin`` flag in the ``interact`` element.
 This could be useful in case you need to pause a test session while an administrator makes a manual verification.
 In such cases, you can also